fferegrino/fferegrino/readme.md

 - [Configuring GitHub Actions – Tweeting from a lambda](https://dev.to/fferegrino/configuring-github-actions-tweeting-from-a-lambda-bii)
 - [Infrastructure with Terraform – Tweeting from a lambda](https://dev.to/fferegrino/infrastructure-with-terraform-tweeting-from-a-lambda-1ael)
 <!-- BLOG-POST-LIST:END -->

+## Some of my work

+ - **Curso de introducción a Machine Learning** an introductory course to machine learning I did for códigofacilito – [Link](https://codigofacilito.com/cursos/ml-)

 <h3 align="left">Connect with me:</h3>
 <p align="left">